toregua/ord-luckycoin/README.md

 ℹ️ This is a fork/based on [verydogelabs/wonky-ord-dogecoin](https://github.com/verydogelabs/wonky-ord-dogecoin)

+You can see a running version here : [LUCKY-ORD.COM](https://lucky-ord.com/) - Credits to Danny Glova

 ## API documentation
 You can find the API documentation [here](openapi.yaml).
 Most convenient way to view the API documentation is to use the [Swagger Editor](https://editor.swagger.io/).